volesen/orm-db-benchmark/README.md

 ## Caution (Remarks)
 In terms of loading models dependent on several degrees of relationships, some consideration has to be made, to avoid the [N+1 problem](https://stackoverflow.com/questions/97197/what-is-the-n1-selects-problem-in-orm-object-relational-mapping).
-This can be achived by eager-loading in SQLAlchemy, where as it can be done by prefetching for Peewee and Django.
+This can be achived by eager-loading with `joinedload` in SQLAlchemy, where as it can be done by `prefetch` for Peewee and  `prefetch_related` for Django.

 ## Conclusion